What Is Ownership Interest In A Property?

 The advantage of sole ownership is that no one else has any claim to the property.
 But a drawback is that your property may have to go through probate upon your death.

 Joint tenancy occurs when two or more people hold the title to a property.
-This form of ownership is prevalent with married couples and relatives.
+This form of ownership is common among married couples and relatives.
 With joint tenancy, each individual has an equal ownership interest in the property.

 When multiple owners have equal shares, everything that has to do with the property must be decided unanimously.
 Whether you want to make improvements or sell the property, you’ll need to get all owners on board.
 With joint tenancy, a surviving co-owner will receive the remaining shares of the property without any probate process.